mohammadmasoumi/design-of-algorithm/README.md

 ## Contents

 - Introduction to programming
-- Variable
+- Variables
   - Introduction
   - Why do we need them?
   - How variables store in RAM?
+- Datatypes
+- Statment
+- Casting concept
-- Datatype
+- Input and output
--
+- Selection statement